-But, I wanted a high fiber granola with protein to prevent incessant snacking.
-You see, those are important components for fullness and satisfaction and often what I recommend as snacks for athletes and even healthy snacks for breastfeeding.
+In short, I wanted a high fiber granola with protein to prevent incessant snacking, since these are important components for fullness and satisfaction and often what I recommend as snacks for athletes and even healthy snacks for breastfeeding.

 Gather your ingredients.
 You can really use any nuts/seeds or even any protein powder you have at home.